vavardan/one_stack/blueprints/one-oe/runtime/one-stack/one_oe_hub_a-1.md

   6. Un-check run apply.
 Click Create.

 #### Step 2:
-  - This step to be executed once Step 1 Stack and all landing zone elements are created.
+  - Below steps or some of them to be executed once Step 1 Stack and all landing zone elements are created.
 This step requires the update the previous ORM stack json configuration files in order to complete the Networking routing, add extra Security Zones Recipes (3, 4, and 5), and Network Flow Logs.
 This update can be executed in one step by replacing both files as described below.</br>

   1. Network routing:</br>